 - 1. All requirements of the specific degree program.
 These requirements are reported in this catalog in each school's section. - 2.
-A minimum of 123 hours of applicable lower- and upper-level course credit. - 3.
-A minimum of 54 hours of upper-level courses.
+A minimum of 120 hours of applicable lower- and upper-level course credit. - 3.
+A minimum of 60 hours of upper-level courses.
 Correspondence credit cannot be used to fulfill this requirement. - 4.
 The final 30 hours of upper-level courses taken in residence. - 5.
 A minimum of 12 hours in the major taken in residence. - 6.
 A cumulative GPA of 2.000 on course work completed at UHCL with grades of "C" or better on at least 30 hours of resident upper-level work.
-Grades of "C-" or below cannot be applied toward the 30 hours of resident upper-level work.
+Grades of "C-" or below cannot be applied toward the 30 hours of resident upper-level work. - 7.
+A minimum of 9 hours of lower-level and upper-level composition course credits.